fubarlabs/foocars/README.md

 # FUBAR Labs Autonomous Racing Vehicles

 Autonmous Vehicle Project at Fubar Labs for the Autonomous Powerwheels Racing compeition.
+* Autonomous Powerwheels Racing Pittsburg Makerfiare 2017
+ * We totally did laps.
+We were on the track on time and ready to go!
-* Autonmous Powerwheels Racing event will be Makerfaire NYC 2017
+* Autonmous Powerwheels Racing Makerfaire NYC 2017
 * Autonmous Vehicle Competition via Sparkfun at Denver Makerfaire 2017

 ## Quickstart